cjdiag — Diagnostic Tools for Conjoint Survey Experiments

 What cjdiag does

-cjdiag fills that gap.
-It works at the level of individual attribute levels — not aggregated attributes — because the specific level (e.g., “no plans to look for work”, not just “Job Plans” as a whole) is what triggers respondent decisions.
+It works at the level of individual attribute levels rather than aggregated attributes, because whether a level carries signal depends on the specific level the researcher chose (“no plans to look for work” rather than “Job Plans” as a whole).

 Five methods, one interface